SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   These macros add accessors to the stored property they're attached to, turning it into a computed property.

-- term Conformance macros:
+- term Extension macros:
-  Write `conformance` as the first argument to this attribute.
+  Write `extension` as the first argument to this attribute.
-  The type that implements the macro conforms to the `ConformanceMacro` protocol.
+  The type that implements the macro conforms to the `ExtensionMacro` protocol.
-  These macros add protocol conformance to the type they're attached to.
+  These macros can add protocol conformance, a `where` clause, and new declarations that are members of the type the macro is attached to.

 The peer, member, and accessor macro roles require a `named:` argument, listing the names of the symbols that the macro generates.